puttipongchut/Rock-And-Slash/README.md

 - An unique and powerful enemy in the last level, can you beat the Golem?

 ## Get Started
-- Make sure you have JRE/JDK Version 21 or older installed.
+- Make sure you have JRE/JDK Version 21 or later installed.

 ## How to run the game
 ### First clone this repository